-If you are on a low income and have little savings, you may be entitled to Council Tax Reduction.
+If you're on a low income and have little savings, you may be entitled to Council Tax Reduction.

 We may be able to help you by making a different payment arrangement.
 Remember that paying by direct debit ensures that your payments are made on time every month.

-If your payment is late or you don't pay, we send you a reminder notice.
+If your payment is late or you don't pay, we'll send you a reminder notice.
 We normally send only one reminder before taking further action.

 Making an arrangement to clear what you owe